rackerlabs/support-how-to/content/how-to/rackspace-auto-scale/rackspace-auto-scale-faq/index.md

 ### Getting started

 {{<accordion title="Is there an easy path to migrate from other autoscaling products such as Rightscale?" col="in" href="accordion1">}}
-No. Your configurations cannot be migrated from other providers.
+No. You cannot migrate your configurations from other providers.
 {{</accordion>}}

 {{<accordion title="Is authentication required for Auto Scale?" col="in" href="accordion2">}}